SciWilro/cehg16-workshop/README.md

 knowledge about the ethnic or geographic origins of the samples.
 These labels are stored in [1kg_hgdp.lab](/data/panel/1kg_hgdp.lab).

+[plot.admixture.by.geolocation] (/R/plot.admixture.by.geolocation)
+We use this script to visualize the avergae admixture proportions for 1kg samples on the map.
 #### Questions

 - How would you characterize each of the 7 (or 11) ancestral